 There are a number of products which may be applied to surfaces around your home to assist with mosquito control.
 For further information, please contact your local pest control company or hardware store.

-For further information on mosquito management click on the link below to Department of Health’s website.
+For further information on mosquito management, click on the links below to the Peel Mosquito Management Group video and the Department of Health’s website.